MahmoodHB/Medical-virtual-assistant/README.md

 3.The database model used in this experiment was based-on the BC diagnosed disease in Chinese language.

 4.The CUI code is available in request.

-The dataset is available in request.
+5.The dataset is available in request.

 ------------------------------------------------------------------------------------------------------------------------------------------
  local Setup:
  1. Open command prompt and locate folder. run 'pip install -r requirements.txt'